jdromero88/testing-gh-api-rate/_newsletter/states-update-april-17-2019.md

 breadcrumbs: newsletter
 is_newsletter: true
 content_type: newsletter
-title: 'States Update: April 17, 2019'
+title: "States Update: April 17, 2019"
 date: 2019-04-17 04:00:00 +0000
 tags:
   - Update on India's States
+  - Center – State Relations
+  - States Weekly
-excerpt: 'Center convenes meeting of state government officials from Telangana and Andhra Pradesh regarding pending issues over the bifurcation of Andhra Pradesh;
-  The Central Electricity Regulatory Commission approves a new power purchase agreement for Adani Power to take increasing cost of imported coal into account; Uttar Pradesh issues new regulations on “Captive and Renewable Energy Generating Plants Regulations, 2019;" Maharashtra sets up new portal for phishing complaints; the center directs Coastal Tamil Nadu Power Limited to apply for new clearances for a 4,000 MW Ultra Mega Thermal Power Project after it fails to receive environmental clearances; and more. '
+excerpt: 'Center convenes meeting of state government officials from Telangana and Andhra Pradesh regarding pending issues over the bifurcation of Andhra Pradesh; The Central Electricity Regulatory Commission approves a new power purchase agreement for Adani Power to take increasing cost of imported coal into account; Uttar Pradesh issues new regulations on “Captive and Renewable Energy Generating Plants Regulations, 2019;" Maharashtra sets up new portal for phishing complaints; the center directs Coastal Tamil Nadu Power Limited to apply for new clearances for a 4,000 MW Ultra Mega Thermal Power Project after it fails to receive environmental clearances; and more. '
 states: []
 sectors: []
 subsectors: []
 is_featured: false
-feature_image: ''
+feature_image: ""
-feature_image_credit: ''
+feature_image_credit: ""
 sources: []
 details: []
 author:
   - Aman Thakker
 ---
 **Big News**